Coral Wines

 Each style has its own character and ideal moment.
 Try several of them until you discover what suits you best.

-Grape Varieties – The Foundation of Flavor
+Grape Varieties—The Foundation of Flavor

 Chardonnay: can be light and citrusy or full and creamy (if aged in wood).

-How to Recognize Quality Wine?
+How to Recognize a Quality Wine?

 Tips:

-• Read labels.
+• Read the labels.

 • Try the same variety from different regions multiple times.

-Wine and Food Pairing – Basic Rules
+Wine and Food Pairing—Basic Rules

 Our Advice for Beginners

-Want to try something specific?
+Would you like to try something specific?

-Check out our wine selection for beginners and discover which labels are ideal for the first step into this beautiful world.
+Take a look at our wine selection for beginners and discover which labels are ideal for the first step into this beautiful world.

 LET'S STAY IN TOUCH